SolbiatiAlessandro/TODAG/docs/development.rst

 totally need to implement take a break i need to think better about this taking a break , I often forget about it and just leave the logging going forever

+-> now that I have this myactivity logging , I can add some sort of 'analyise task' because at time I do a task that is like 2 hours and I think: how could I spend this much time on this shit?

 ITERATION A
 ====